fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frameit.md

 The `title_below_image` value specifies whether _frameit_ should place the title below the screenshot.
 If it is false, it will be placed above the screenshot.

 The `filter` value is a part of the screenshot named for which the given option should be used.
 If a screenshot is named `iPhone5_Brainstorming.png` the first entry in the `data` array will be used.
+If there are more than one `filter` matching an entry, they will all be applied in order (which means that the last one has the highest precedence).

 You can find a more complex [configuration](https://github.com/fastlane/examples/blob/master/MindNode/screenshots/Framefile.json) to also support Chinese, Japanese and Korean languages.